DylanParenzee/learn_journ/README.md

 Today practice was all about the styling aspect, practiced including CSS and creating a resposive app size-wise.
 Fun to touch on CSS again.

+<b>Tuesday 18.01.22</b>

+Todays session was a contiuation of styling within react, and also moved on in part to best practices when included javascript in our JSX files.
+Moving on to more practice with props tomorrow.